 No one can be all things to all people.
 (Paul tried.)
 How many sheep can one shepherd care for without help?
 Fifty, a hundred?
 How many are in your flock?

-What’s your goal; to offer shallow mountain experiences to many or guide a few to the peak?
+What’s your goal?
+Offering shallow mountain experiences to many or guiding a precious few to the peak?

 Jesus Only Had Twelve